codeobservability/analyzer-action/README.md

 # Code Observability Analyzer for Github Actions

-This is a GitHub Action to check if your teams norms are met and analyze your code to get important metrics.
+This is a GitHub Action to check your teams norms and analyze your code to get important metrics.
 This action **only works with the `pull_request` trigger**.

 ## Usage